SkyeX/SkyeX/README.md

 ### Repositories

-– **AfterEffects:** Expressions, presets, and project templates for Adobe After Effects.
+– **AfterEffects:** Expressions, presets, and project templates for Adobe After Effects
-– **TouchDesigner:** Components, tools, and experiments for Derivative TouchDesigner.
+– **TouchDesigner:** Components, tools, and experiments for Derivative TouchDesigner

 ### Currently working on